-We have come to the end of our first full month of school.
-That means it's time for the Grizzly Buck Store.
+The Grizzly Buck Store will be Friday, November 4th.
 Hopefully all students have been able to reach the grade level reading requirement.
 Each student has the potential of earning three bucks; one for reaching the grade level requirement, an additional buck for each hundred minutes beyond the goal (limit of three).

 Each grade level has a different monthly reading requirement: